NedMonte/Windows-10-configuration-issue/Software crashing.md

 ## Possible Causes
 1) Corrupted and missing files

-2) Link State Power Management
+2) Software Incompatibility

 ## Solutions
 1) Perform a system file checker scan.
-Running an SFC scan helps identify corrupted ormissing sytem files that's probably making certain apps to crash
+Running an SFC scan helps identify corrupted or missing sytem files that's probably making certain apps to crash.
+If the scan finds an issue, it will attempt to repair it automatically

-2) Turn off Link State Power Management.
-LSPM is used to optimize power consumption in computer networks.
-It reduces their power based on what's happening in the network
+2) Install a newer version of the software.
+If the software you're using keeps crashing after updating to windows 10, It could mean that the software is not compatible with the windows 10